 1.6 The above restrictions also apply to Designated Person’s family or other related parties.

-1.7 Key Management Personnel ("KMP") must seek approval from before trading in shares, even in a trading window.
+1.7 Key Management Personnel ("KMP") and Senior Executives who are eligible to participate in CSR's long-term incentive (LTI) plan must seek approval before trading in shares, even in a trading window.

 This is discussed in more detail below.